 Brief historical overview of man’s use of fire

 Mankind’s use of fire goes back an extraordinary length of time.
-From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 mio years.
-Since more than 500,000 years, mankind is producing fires themselves by mentioned methods.
-And only since about 200 years fire is produced by other mechanical, chemical, or electrical methods.
+From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 million years.
+For more than 500,000 years, mankind has been producing fires by the abovementioned methods.
+Only since about 200 years ago has fire been made by other mechanical, chemical, or electrical methods.

 2,000,000 years ago:

-Since when our species has been using the power and might of fire is debatable.
-One thing is certain: Homo erectus already guarded natural fires, for example those caused by lightning strikes or volcano outbreaks, in the form of eternal campfires, which also provided light.
+It is debatable since when our species has been using the power and might of fire.
+One thing is sure: Homo erectus already guarded natural fires, for example, those caused by lightning strikes or volcano outbreaks, in the form of eternal campfires, which also provided light.

 500,000 years ago: